Hyricon-Development/Faliactyl-Soft-Ui-Theme/README.md

   },
 ```

-# done! you have installed and activated the theme.
+# Done! you have installed and activated the theme.